meetric1/gmod_shader_guide/README.md

 https://github.com/lua9520/source-engine-2018-cstrike15_src/blob/master/materialsystem/stdshaders/screenspace_general.cpp

 # Getting Started
-To start out, clone this repo into your `GarrysMod/garrysmod/addon` folder, there are 11 examples for you to look at and follow ingame.\
+To start out, clone this repo into your `GarrysMod/garrysmod/addon` folder, there are 13 examples for you to look at and follow ingame.\
 Each example will teach you about a specific topic about shaders.
 My hope is that by reading this guide and visualizing the shader you can get a better grasp of what is going on.

 Once loaded in, you should be able to type `shader_example 1` in your console to view the first shader.
 (It should just be a red rectangle on your screen) It isn't very interesting but we'll work on making some cool shaders.

 # [Example 1] - Your First Shader
 In order to make a shader, we will need something to compile it.
-For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal sourceengine shader compiler.
+For this guide I have decided to use [ShaderCompile](https://github.com/SCell555/ShaderCompile), as it supports 64 bit and is a hell of a lot easier than setting up the normal SourceEngine shader compiler.

 After taking a look at `shader_example 1`, please close GMod and navigate inside this repo to `gmod_shader_guide/shaders`.\
 The source code of all the shaders are in this folder as `.hlsl` files.\